storesafe/cordova-sqlite-storage/README.md

   - Not tested with a Windows 10 (or Windows Phone 10) target; Windows 10 build is not expected to work with Windows Phone
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for target platforms Android/iOS/Windows "Universal")
 - Status for the other target platforms:
-  - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.7.17`), with support for FTS3/FTS4 and R-Tree
+  - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2` embedded), with support for FTS3/FTS4 and R-Tree
   - iOS: sqlite `3.8.10.2` embedded
   - WP7: possible to build from C#, as specified by `plugin.xml` - **NOT TESTED**
   - WP8: performance/stability issues have been reported with the CSharp-SQLite library.
 Windows ("Universal") platform is recommended for the future.
 FTS3/FTS4/R-Tree are NOT supported for WP(7/8).